Sultan Kudarat: Palimbang Massacre

+Sultan Kudarat (Tacurong) Bird Festival

+On May 10 and 11 of 2024, Tacurong held the 8th "Sultan Kudarat Bird Festival" at the 2.5-hectare Baras Bird Sanctuary, the largest nesting site of 20,000 bird species, particularly those of egrets and herons.

 Geography

-Sultan Kudarat is situated on the southwestern section of central Mindanao.
-It is bounded on the north by the provinces of Maguindanao and Cotabato; on the south by South Cotabato and Sarangani; on the east by Davao del Sur; and on the west by the Moro Gulf and the Celebes Sea.
+Sultan Kudarat is situated in the southwestern section of central Mindanao.
+It is bounded on the north by the provinces of Maguindanao del Norte, Maguindanao del Sur and Cotabato; on the south by South Cotabato and Sarangani; on the east by Davao del Sur; and on the west by the Moro Gulf and the Celebes Sea.
 The province's total land area is 5,298.34 km2.

-Two major mountain ranges encompass the province; the Alip Mountain Range in Columbio and the Daguma Mountain Range within the towns of Bagumbayan, Isulan and Esperanza.
-The three coastal towns on the province's western side (Lebak, Kalamansig and Palimbang) are lined with mountain ranges that separate the central part of the province from the sea.
+Two major mountain ranges encompass the province; the Alip Mountain Range in Columbio and the Daguma Mountain Range within the towns of Bagumbayan, Isulan, and Esperanza.
+The three coastal towns on the province's western side (Lebak, Kalamansig, and Palimbang) are lined with mountain ranges that separate the central part of the province from the sea.
 There are also mountains on the eastern side, leaving flat land in between.

 The province has an irregular coastline of 132 km in its three coastal towns, which face the Celebes Sea.
 These coastal areas are prone to tsunamis coming from the Celebes Sea.
 Approximately 2/3 of Lake Buluan's area is covered by the province in the towns of Lutayan and President Quirino.
 There are 7 major rivers within the province: Alip, Allah, Kapingkong, Tran, Salaman, Palimbang and Kabulnan.
 Additionally, there are 23 large creeks and 11 major springs within the province.